qfpl/reflex-tutorial/blog/drafts/reflex/basics/switching.md

 - functions that modify the FRP network in response to input
 - functions that modify the DOM in response to input

-We'll cover those one at a time.
+We'll cover these one at a time.

 ## Higher-order FRP